estan/tetris/README.md

 gottet-kth
 ==========

-Modified version of gottet used for our Bachelor's essay.
+Modified version of gottet used for our Bachelor's essay work.